Laerso-R/pokeapi-challenge/README.md

 ## Tekever - React Challenge

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It uses:
+#### pokeapi.co
+#### React Bootstrap
+#### Axios
+#### React-router-dom

+The application lists all available Pokemons in pokeApi, you can access each pokemon's page to get more details.
+Inside the details screen you can favorite the pokemons you like the most, all your favorites pokemons are available in "Favorites screen" which is accessible through the main navbar.

+## Instalation guide
 ### 1 - Clone the project to your local computer

 ### 2 - run `npm install`